Karnali Province: Demographics

 According to the 2021 Census of Nepal, Karnali Province has a population of 1,688,412 comprising 864,651 females and 823,761 males.
 The province has the lowest population in the country, having 5.93% of the population on 19.74% of the land.
 The population density of the province is 56 people per square kilometer.
 10.00% of the population is under 5 years of age.
 It has a literacy rate of 76.08%.

 Ethnic groups

-Khas people make up a majority of the population with 72% of the population.
-Chhetris (formerly the only caste called Khas) are the largest single caste.
-Khas Dalits make up 23% of the population within the Khas group, of which the Kami are the largest caste (16%).
-Hill Janjatis make up 13% of the population, nearly all of which are Magars with 10% of the population.
-A few Tibetic groups which live in the high mountains are also living in this province.
+Khas people are the largest ethnic group, making up 85% of the population, with Chhetris as the largest subgroup.
+Khas Dalits account for 23% of the population within the Khas group, with the Kami being the largest Dalit subgroup.
+Hill Janjatis make up 13% of the population, most of whom are Magars.
+Small numbers of Tibetic groups also live in the province.

 Languages

 Of the population, 88.85% of the population spoke Nepali, 6.34% Khash and 1.60% Magar as their first language.
 The dialect of Nepali spoken most in the province is variously known as Khash or by local names.

 The Language Commission of Nepal has recommended Magar as an additional official language in the province.
-The most spoken language is Nepali, which is known with its original name Khas Bhasha in the province.
+The most spoken language is Nepali, which is known with its original name Khas Kura in the province.